Things I Wish I Knew Before My Wedding

 To plan a wedding doesn’t just fall into anyone’s lap.

-You are basically responsible for the outcome of what is probably one of the most important days in your life, and there are so many decisions to make!
+You are basically responsible for the outcome of what is probably one of the most important days of your life, and you have so many decisions to make!

 Things I Wish I Knew Before My Wedding

-It can be overwhelming negotiating and dealing with multiple vendors, the venue’s rules and regulations, meeting deadlines, and making sure everyone is on schedule.
+Negotiating and dealing with multiple vendors, the venue’s rules and regulations, meeting deadlines, and making sure everyone is on schedule can be overwhelming.

 After a while, you start to feel like your head might explode.
 So many things have to be done!!

-The truth is: It’s ok to blank out, not knowing how everything is coming together on the big day.
+The truth is that it’s okay to blank out, not knowing how everything will come together on the big day.

 So, take a deep breath and relax!
 You will be fine.